-For tenant-owned buildings, tenants are wholly responsible for repairs and maintenance within their tenancy area and, accordingly, are required to maintain and keep the tenancy area in good substantial repair, working order and condition at all times.
+For tenant-owned buildings, tenants are wholly responsible for repairs and maintenance within their tenancy area, including the building fabric and essential systems, and accordingly, are required to maintain and keep the tenancy area in good substantial repair, working order and condition at all times.
 Understanding your maintenance responsibilities within your tenancy area is important.
 If in doubt, check with your management or consult your PAPL Property Manager.